Skip to main content

 Career Competencies

-The National Association of Colleges and Employers (NACE) has identified eight key competencies (also known as transferable skills) that prepare students and new graduates to launch and enter their careers.
-Students can develop all of them over time through a variety of experiences (internships, community service, part-time jobs, clubs, and activities, among others), and they apply to many career fields.
+The National Association of Colleges and Employers (NACE) has identified eight key competencies important for future life and career success.
+Students can develop all of them over time through a variety of experiences (coursework, internships, community service, part-time jobs, clubs, and activities, among others), and they apply to many career fields.
 They are the traits that employers say they value most and actively seek in those they hire.
 Seek opportunities that will help you develop the following key abilities:

 • Career & Self-Development